zeek/zeek-docs/doc/scripts/base/init-bare.zeek.rst

    :Attributes: :zeek:attr:`&redef`

-   A file that Zeek is analyzing.
-This is Zeek's type for describing the basic internal metadata collected about a "file", which is essentially just a byte stream that is e.g. pulled from a network connection or possibly some other input source.
+   File Analysis handle for a file that Zeek is analyzing.
+This holds information about, but not the content of, a conceptual "file";
+   essentially any byte stream that is e.g. pulled from a network connection or possibly some other input source.
+Note that fa_file is also used in cases where there isn't a filename to be had.

 .. zeek:type:: fa_metadata